 Dr. Ziner's professional career in higher education includes an extensive thirty-four year record of teaching, research, and both administrative and executive service at large and small colleges and universities in the public and private sectors.
 Relevant highlights include appointments in the following capacities: Associate Professor (tenured) and Director of the Social Science Research Institute (Cedar Crest College), Director of Assessment (Drexel University), Executive Director of Institutional Research and Assessment (Bucks County Community College), Director of Assessment and Accreditation (East Stroudsburg University), Vice President of Institutional Effectiveness, Planning and Assessment and, in turn, College President (Eastern International College).
 In the latter three positions, Dr. Ziner served as Accreditation Liaison Officer (ALO) to the Middle States Commission on Higher Education (MSCHE).

 At Drexel University (Philadelphia, PA) and East Stroudsburg University (East Stroudsburg, PA), Dr. Ziner designed, implemented and reported on critical program evaluations and campus-wide assessment and accreditation initiatives in the context of MSCHE Self-Study.
-These energies resulted in oral and written commendation from MSCHE in Spring 2012 and Spring 2017, respectively, for innovative, three-pronged, strategies he developed, facilitated and implemented that helped to resolve previously raised concerns for former Middle States Standards’ 7 (Institutional Effectiveness) and 14 (Assessment of Student Learning).
-At East Stroudsburg University and Eastern International College (EIC), Dr. Ziner's responsibilities also included the development and submission of the institution’s Compliance Report to MSCHE which is required before the Self-Study Report can be submitted prior to the site team visit.
+These energies resulted in oral and written commendation from MSCHE in Spring 2012 and Spring 2017, respectively, for innovative, three-pronged, strategies and instrumentation he developed, facilitated and implemented.
+At East Stroudsburg University and Eastern International College, Dr. Ziner's responsibilities also included the development and submission of the institution’s Compliance Report to MSCHE which is required before the Self-Study Report can be submitted prior to the site team visit.

-In the fall 2019, Dr. Ziner retired as EIC's College President and returned to his private research practice with ASRC to partner with 2- and 4-year colleges and universities in their pursuit of regional accreditation.
+In the fall 2019, Dr. A.S.
+Ziner left academe to transition from President of Eastern International College back to his private research practice with ASRC.
+His company's dual mission is to partner with Non-Profit organizations to address their program evaluation and reporting needs and, separately, to work closely with two- and four-year colleges and universities in their pursuit of MSCHE regional accreditation.